 Sui Generis is a breakthrough system for guessing any word entirely propless.
 It allows for what is essentially a mental billet peek, without the need for anything to be written down by your spectator.
 Fraser has searched for this work all of his life and is something he considers his best work to date and a crowning achievement in the mystery arts.

 There is very little process, everything is justified presentationally, the method is practically self working and will become second nature to perform with practice.
-This entirely new principle allows you to effortlessly guess even the most obscure male or female names, objects, animals, drawings, countries, emotions and more … practically any word is possible to guess.
+This entirely new principle allows you to guess even the most obscure male or female names, objects, animals, drawings, countries and more … practically any word is possible to guess.

 What Fraser has discovered is a quick of psychology that allows you to effectively peer inside the mind of your spectator to know their thought processes.
 You will feel as if you can truly see into the mind of your spectator and read their thoughts; as this is exactly what you will be doing!

 It is incredibly easy to learn and to perform.
 In fact, when Fraser showed this to a few close friends they were able to begin to apply the principle right away and perform it back to him.
 Michael Murray proceeded to guess Fraser’s thought of Animal; for those who are curious, Fraser was thinking of a Giraffe.